metal3d/docker-xmrig/README.md

 ## Notes about MSR

 MSR (Model Specific Registry) is a specific setting that allow read/write on special registry in CPU.
 XMRig needs to set MSR.
-If you don't allow it, your hasrate will be low (and a Waring appears on the terminal)
+If you don't allow it, your hashrate will be low (and a Waring appears on the terminal)

 To be able to set MSR inside the container, you must (at least on podman, I don't use docker) :